diontep/ActiveDirectoryLab/README.md

 <br />
 <img src="https://i.imgur.com/0sCAJ9Z.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
+Return back to your client virtual machine and enter in ipconfig /renew to see your default gateway
 <img src="https://i.imgur.com/MQFGdvr.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 We can also ping "mydomain.com" and see activity